its-leo/Wikisource-Book-Analyzer/README.md

 # Book-Analyzer

-- The goal of this tool is to fetch books from en.wikisource.org and analyze them via existing Natural Language Processing libraries.
+- The goal of this tool was to fetch books from en.wikisource.org and analyze them via existing Natural Language Processing libraries.
-- The code was written in Java within 2 days as a part of my recruiting process at SAP.
+- The code was written in Java within 2 days as a part of my recruiting process at SAP in Nov.
+2018.

 ## The Task